-The sequence of rooms you will visit will fascinate you with their suggestive decorations and the beauty of the gardens surrounding the palace will immerse you for a day in the sumptuous life of the Tsars.
+The sequence of rooms will fascinate you with their suggestive decorations and the beauty of the gardens surrounding the palace will immerse you in the sumptuous life of the Tsars for a day.

-The Amber Room is worth the price of the ticket on its own but also the other rooms such as the Rake Room or the Green Room of Cameron are worth it no less.
+The Amber Room is worth the price of the ticket on its own but also the other rooms such as the Green Dining Room designed by architect Cameron are worth it no less.

 Tickets for the Palace can be made on the spot the same day you decide to visit it but especially in the summer we absolutely recommend you to buy them in advance, even if you are obliged to choose the day of the visit at the time of booking.

-The building, in fact, opens at 12 and at that time has already formed a long queue at the box office; entry to the ticket office is allowed for small groups to avoid crowds, so the queue is very long times and you could spend several hours in the queue.
+The building, in fact, opens at 12:00 and at that time a long queue has already formed at the box office; entry to the ticket office is allowed for small groups to avoid crowds, so the queue is very long and you could spend several hours in the line.

-Given that the airport is nearby, the trip to Catherine's Palace may be the last stop before your flight.
+Given that the airport is nearby Catherine's Palace, the visit to it may be your last stop in Russia before the flight.

 How to get to Catherine's Palace

-You can get there by taxi or public transport: take the metro to Moskovskaya (20 min. from Nevskij Prospekt, the main road through St. Petersburg) and then from there the bus 545 (about 40 min. journey).
+You can get there by taxi or public transport: take the metro to Moskovskaya (20 min. from Nevskij Prospekt, the main street of St. Petersburg) and then from there the bus 545 (about 40 min. journey).
 Just let the driver know that your destination is "Catherine Palace" and he will notify you when you arrive at your destination.

 The Cathedral of the Saviour on Spilled Blood

-To appreciate the best of St. Petersburg architecture, include in your trip program a tour of the Cathedrals to discover architectural masterpieces such as the Peter and Paul Fortress (opposite the Hermitage), the Cathedral of Kazan and especially the Church of the Saviour on Spilled Blood.
+To appreciate the best of St. Petersburg architecture, include in your trip program a tour of the Cathedrals to discover architectural masterpieces such as the Peter and Paul Fortress (opposite the Hermitage), the Cathedral of Kazan and, in particular, the Church of the Saviour on Spilled Blood.

-Monumental even if only observed from the outside, inside the Church is a show of mosaics, colors and representations that cover every millimeter of the walls.
+Its monumental façade will impress you.
+Also, the highlight of the Church is the incredible collection of mosaics, colors and representations that cover every millimeter of the interior walls.
 The ticket is not expensive, if you can not buy it online we recommend you buy it at the vending machine next to the checkout to avoid the queue (the machine accepts both cash and credit cards).

 A tip?
 Go there early in the morning, even around 9:00 a.m., so as not to get crowded.
 The building is closed on Wednesdays.

-The Cathedral of St. Isaac, the largest Russian Orthodox Church in the city, transformed into a museum, is also a must-see.
-The external colonnade is really impressive, we also recommend the climb to the gold dome which offers, with a small surcharge, a wonderful panoramic view of the historic center of St. Petersburg.
+The Cathedral of St. Isaac, the largest Russian Orthodox Church St Petersburg, transformed into a museum, is another must-see attraction in the city.
+The external colonnade is really impressive, we also recommend the climb to the gold dome which offers, behind a small surcharge, a wonderful panoramic view of the historic center of St. Petersburg.

-- The spectacle from the Dome is indescribable but to get to the top you have to climb a spiral staircase with over 200 steps.
+- The view from the Dome is of wonderful beauty.
+Keep in mind that you have to climb a spiral staircase with over 200 steps to get to the top.

 Peterhof Palace, Nevsky Prospect and other points of interest

-Another unmissable stop on a trip to St. Petersburg is a visit to the Peterhof complex, one of the seven wonders of Russia with a picturesque view of the Gulf of Finland.
+Another not to miss landmark on a trip to St. Petersburg is the Peterhof complex, one of the seven wonders of Russia, that offers a picturesque view of the Gulf of Finland.
 The residence is of a unique beauty, considered by many even more beautiful than the Palace of Versailles.
 Access to the Lower Gardens is subject to a fee, while the Upper Gardens are free.
-All other small museums in the gardens, including the Main Palace, are not included in the ticket and require the purchase of separate tickets.
+Access to all the other small museums in the gardens, including the Main Palace, requires to purchase separate tickets.

-- The gardens are wonderful, the unmissable part of the structure.
-If you are undecided on the tickets to buy, put at the top the visit to the gardens and that to the Palace.
+- The gardens are wonderful, the part of the structure not to miss.
+If you are not sure about which tickets to buy, put at the top of your must-see list, the visit to the gardens and to the Palace.

 Peterhof is about 40 km from St. Petersburg but can be easily reached by an efficient bus, train and hydrofoil service.

-If you like to walk, take a walk along the entire Nevsky Prospect, the main street of the city, and enjoy the majesty of the buildings that surround it.
+If you like to stroll in the city center, take a walk along the entire Nevsky Prospect, the main street of the city, and enjoy the majesty of the buildings surrounding it.
 Don't miss a trip to Arts Square, where the monument to Aleksandr Sergeevič Puškin stands, or to New Holland Island with its characteristic arched door.

-- If you can get away from the center, take a walk to the flea market of Uldenaya (take the blue metro to Uldenaya and immerse yourself in the colorful banquets of the city).
+- Things to do out from the city centre: take a walk in the flea market of Uldenaya (you can reach it through the blue metro line to Uldenaya) and immerse yourself in the colorful banquets of the city.

 - Do you have a strong stomach?
-Book a trip to Kunstkamera, the ethnographic museum founded by Peter the Great that collects oddities of all kinds.
+Book a trip to Kunstkamera, the ethnographic museum founded by Peter the Great with a collection of all kinds of oddities.

 What to do in St. Petersburg: Nightlife and leisure